ghosnkarl/pytorch-complete/README.md

 ## 🔧 Prerequisites

+**For Complete Beginners:**

-- Intermediate Python programming knowledge
+- Basic Python programming (variables, functions, loops)
+- High school mathematics (algebra, basic statistics)
+- Curiosity and willingness to learn!

+**What You DON'T Need:**

+- Advanced mathematics or statistics background
-- Basic machine learning concepts
+- Prior machine learning experience
-- No deep math knowledge required
+- Deep learning knowledge
-- Enthusiasm for learning through code examples and hands-on practice
+- PhD in computer science

+**What We'll Teach You:**

+- Machine learning concepts from the ground up
+- Mathematics as needed (explained simply)
+- PyTorch from beginner to advanced
+- Industry best practices and real-world applications

 ## 🤝 Contributing